 WLS 890AM Chicago, Illinois

-The sound of the station didn't change much, although the music did during the period.
-The Beatles and the British invasion changed that and the top 40 charts started to see some of the more popular middle-of-the-road artists falling off the charts.
-That also called for a change in the style of the jocks and their presentation.
+The station's sound didn't change much, although the music did during the period.
+The Beatles and the British invasion changed that, and the top 40 charts started to see some of the more popular middle-of-the-road artists fall off.
+That also called for a change in the jocks' style and presentation.
 You'll note that if you review the airchecks below.

-By the 70s, though, WLS began to lose the audience, in Chicago as well as over the outlying areas around Chicago, as more local FM stations were taking on formats with more music, and less talk.
-The music changed as well, as disco gained popularity, it chased the typical WLS listener to stations that didn't play that music genre including classic rock, oldies, and even country.
+By the 1970s, though, WLS began to lose its audience in Chicago and the outlying areas around Chicago as more local FM stations were taking on formats with more music and less talk.
+The music changed as well.
+As disco gained popularity, it chased the typical WLS listener to stations that didn't play that genre, including classic rock, oldies, and even country.

-During the 80s, it was business as usual early, but by the mid-decade things started to change.
-There were dayparts that were very different.
-Steve Dahl and Garry Meier joined WLS (from WLS-FM) in 1984, leaving in 1986.
-Several talk shows would clutter the schedule throughout the era, leaving music as an afterthought.
+During the 1980s, it was business as usual early on, but by the mid-decade, things started to change.
+There were very different dayparts.
+Steve Dahl and Garry Meier joined WLS (from WLS-FM) in 1984 and left in 1986.
+Several talk shows cluttered the schedule throughout the era, leaving music as an afterthought.

-It was a gradual decline in audience, as the music played became more eclectic, with songs from Louis Armstrong would be followed by Led Zeppelin, for example.
-It seemed to me that the station was working to chase away the audience so that station could claim a large audience increase when it eventually went to a talk format.
+There was a gradual decline in audience as the music played became more eclectic.
+Songs from Louis Armstrong would be followed by Led Zeppelin, for example.
+It seemed to me that the station was working to chase away the audience so that it could claim a large audience increase when it eventually went to a talk format.
 That happened on August 23, 1989.
 By 1992, the station bottomed out in the ratings.

-ABC sold its collection of stations, including WABC and WLS in June of 2007 to Citadel Broadcasting.
+ABC sold its collection of stations, including WABC and WLS, to Citadel Broadcasting in June 2007.
 Citadel was purchased on September 16, 2011.

 The station continues with a talk and sports format and has fallen considerably in the market's ratings from its Music Radio days.

-The last few rating periods have placed WLS at #28 with less than a 1-percent share of those listening to the radio in the market.
-The number one station, WBBM-AM has a 5.7 share.
+The last few rating periods have placed WLS at #28, with less than a 1-percent share of the market's radio listeners.
+The number one station, WBBM-AM, has a 5.7 share.

 WLS MUSIC SURVEYS